sucong0826/NetSugar/README.md

 4.Now, there is no need to do anything, AspectJ is coming.

+# Limitations & Issues
+1. Only methods can be annotated with @NetSugar.
+2. The methods you point out in @Offline are declared without arguments merely.
+It is a big issue now which is going to solve in next version.
+3. Write an annotation of @NetSugar is a litte bit complicated.
+It will be simplified next version.
+4. When we just want to check network state between codes where the execution is not from the beginning, it is hard for @NetSugar framework.
+   It is an issue the annotation you write to check network is not from the beginning.

 # Note
 You'd better to config all arguments to @NetSugar, specially the method in @Offline.
 Method searching depends on Java reflection, if there is no method matching, a `NoSuchMethodException`